Armandoh4/filmlabproductions/README.md

 ###  Acknowledgments

 If someone helped you out during your project, you can acknowledge them here!
 For example someone may have taken the time to help you on slack with a problem.
 Pop a little thank you here with a note of what they helped you with (I like to try and link back to their GitHub or Linked In account too).
-This is also a great place to thank your mentor and tutor support if you used them.\\\s
+This is also a great place to thank your mentor and tutor support if you used them.

 \sWhen working on Filmlab, I had issues with the javascript.
 Primarily with regards to adding a behind the scenes (bts.html) image carousel, with autoscroll dunctionality